 What are the consequences of not being 508 compliant?

-If an organization is not 508 compliant, it can face a number of consequences, including potential lawsuits and legal penalties, as well as a loss of government contracts.
+If an organization is not 508 compliant, it can face several consequences, including potential lawsuits and legal penalties, as well as a loss of government contracts.

 Additionally, non-compliance can negatively impact the organization’s reputation and brand image.
 Furthermore, non-compliant eLearning content may be inaccessible to individuals with disabilities, making it difficult for these individuals to complete the training and obtain the necessary skills and knowledge.